Millions of Canadians have life insurance, but roughly 70% are not sure if their policy provides their family with enough coverage.

 How much does term life insurance cost?

 You may not be able to pinpoint how much life insurance coverage you need down to the penny.
-However, with the right insurance calculator, or having conducted a needs analysis with a certified insurance broker you can easily get a good estimate of how much protection your family needs.
-Adequate life insurance cover, in turn, ensures your loved ones will be able to live comfortably when you’re no longer there to provide for them.
+However, with the right life insurance calculator, or having conducted a needs analysis with a licensed insurance broker you can easily get a good estimate of how much life insurance protection your family needs.
+Adequate life insurance coverage ensures your loved ones will be able to live comfortably when you’re no longer there to provide for them.

 For instance, the average hourly rate for a nanny in Canada is in the range of $15 to $20 (could be drastically higher if you live in Toronto or Vancouver).
 Even if you consider the bottom number, the childcare cost comes to nearly $600 a week or $31,100 a year.
 Multiply the expense over several years and it’s clear why homemakers need coverage.